kanaka/mal/README.md

 ### Swift

-The Swift implementation of mal requires the Swift 2.0 compiler (XCode 7.0) to build.
+The Swift implementation of mal requires the Swift 2.0 compiler (Xcode 7.0) to build.
 Older versions will not work due to changes in the language and standard library.